gamazeps/RobotS/README.md

   * Actor communication in a local context.
   * Actor supervision with an actor hierarchy (each actor supervises its children).
+  * Failure handling with explicit reaosns and handlers.
   * Ask pattern using Futures for asynchronous requests.
   * Name resolving (obtaining an ActorRef from a logical path).